electricbookworks/electric-book/README.md

 ### Project setup check

 The `check` command checks that your project and its books include the folders and files required.
-It checks this for any books with folders in `_data/works`.
+It checks this for any books for which there are folders in `_data/works`.
 To run it, enter this at the command line:

 ```sh
 npm run eb -- check